 Processing of benthic macroinvertebrates involves subsampling to acquire a 300-organism fixed-count (±20 percent) subsample.
 All invertebrates are removed from debris with the aid of a dissecting microscope (7-45x), and sorted debris is retained in a labeled, 60-ml bottle and stored for later for QA/QC assessment and, for Hess samples, organic matter analysis.
 Organic matter retained from subsampling after organism sorting and processing will be separated from inorganic material, rinsed through 1-mm and 250-μm nested sieves, to separate CPOM and FPOM components of the detritus, oven-dried (60°C), and weighed.
-Dried components will then be combusted in a furnace, and reweighed for ash free dry mass (AFDM) weights.
-Results will be expanded according to the subsample factor, and calculated as AFDM estimates of CPOM and FPOM per unit area (g/m2).
+Results will be expanded according to the subsample factor, and calculated as amounts of CPOM and FPOM per unit area (g/m2).

-Processing of drift samples will likely require full sorting; however, if a sample is too large (i.e., it will require greater than 3 hours to process), subsampling may be warranted, either by a sample splitter or a gridded tray.
-After the detritus has been sorted and benthic invertebrates removed, the sample material should be rinsed through 1 mm and 250 μ m nested sieves to separate CPOM and FPOM components of the detritus.
-Components will then be processed for AFDM..
-Results will be calculated as AFDM estimates of CPOM and FPOM per unit area (g/m3).
+Processing of drift samples will require full sorting.
+After the detritus has been sorted and benthic invertebrates removed, the sample material should be rinsed through 1 mm and 250 $\mu$ m nested sieves to separate CPOM and FPOM components of the detritus.
+Components will then be oven-dried (60°C), and weighed.
+Results will be calculated as amounts of CPOM and FPOM per unit area (g/m3).

-Results generated from the collections would include the AFDM of CPOM and FPOM per unit area (g/m2 for benthic samples and g/m3 for drift samples).
+Results generated from the collections would include amounts of CPOM and FPOM per unit area (g/m2 for benthic samples and g/m3 for drift samples).
 Each measure will have the mean and variability (95-percent confidence intervals) calculated.
 Comparisons for these measures will be made among sites, to look for differences in organic matter content between habitat types, as well as spatial trends along the length of the river (upstream versus downstream sites).
 Comparisons will also be made over time, examining both the interannual (seasonal) and annual variability in the amounts of organic matter within the sampled substrates.
 Statistical tests (ANOVA, ANCOVA, MANOVA) may be performed on each measure to look for an overall significant difference among sites, stations, seasons, and years.
-If an effect is significant (p \leq 0.05) for the measure, then a multiple comparison test would be used to describe the significant differences in the data.
+If an effect is significant ( $p \le 0.05$ ) for the measure, then a multiple comparison test would be used to describe the significant differences in the data.
 Results may also be used as covariates in the analyses of benthic macroinvertebrate data, especially in regards to the functional feeding group compositions in the community.
 Multivariate ordination procedures, such as principle components analysis (PCA) and canonical correspondence analysis (CCA), may be utilized to explain the relative contribution of organic matter to observed grouping patterns of sites, stations, times, and in relation to macroinvertebrate taxa and distributions, and the functional feeding groups in the benthic macroinvertebrate communities.